 The default values from the IPCC Guidelines for above-ground biomass in the associated Ecological Zone were utilized for all other forest types, as outlined in Table 6.2.
 Additionally, the root-to-shoot ratio and carbon fraction from the IPCC guidelines (2006) were applied to estimate below-ground biomass and carbon contents for both above and below-ground biomass (refer to Table 6.3).
-Table 6.4 and Table 6.5 presents Samoa NFI values both as biomass and, alternatively, as carbon.
+Table 6.4 and Table 6.5 presents Samoa NFI values as biomass and, alternatively, as carbon (this is probably correct understanding, considering the size).